Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Acknowledgments

-\acknowledgments We thank Norman Murray, Crystal Martin, Romeel Dav\'{e}, the anonymous referee, and especially Mark Krumholz and Eliot Quataert for many stimulating discussions and for a critical reading of the text.
+We thank the anonymous referee for his/her very useful comments that have allowed us to improve our paper.
+We also thank Norman Murray, Crystal Martin, Romeel Dav\'{e}, Paul Martin, and especially Mark Krumholz and Eliot Quataert for many stimulating discussions and for a critical reading of the text.
 This work is supported by NASA grant \# NNX10AD01G.